 Q: But wait, is there more?

 A: Shortly after your wedding takes place, Lifetime re-edits the entire wedding day, including prep, guests’ arrival, photoshoot/cocktail party, and toasts at the reception.
 We call this “The Next Day Edit.”
-This version also available online as a package with the livestream.
+This version also is available online as a packaged with the livestream.

 Q; Why Lifetime?